top of page

 Upon return from Afghanistan, I began more than eleven years of service as an Assistant United States Attorney.
 For eight of those years, I prosecuted child exploitation cases and eventually became the office's coordinator for child sexual assault cases.
 I also prosecuted white collar crime and civil rights cases.
 Although I argued numerous cases in the court of appeals and tried thirteen cases to a jury verdict, my favorite part of being an attorney was building relationships with my clients (federal government agencies trying to serve their own constituencies), their investigators, crime victims' advocates, and organizations that advocate for the powerless.

 After nearly twelve years in public service and several years of thinking about ways that the legal industry can serve civil society better, I heard the question, "what would you do if you weren't afraid?"
 The answer to that question, for me, was to establish a new kind of law firm.
 Leveraging the best that 21st century technology has to offer, M.G.
 Morris Law, P.C., is a (mostly) virtual firm.
-I don't pay for a lease on expensive real estate, so you don't either.
+I don't pay for a lease on expensive commercial real estate, so you don't either.
 Using the newest law firm practice management technology, I can scale my efforts in ways that traditional legal practice might not.
 As a solo firm, I can be more agile in my response to my clients' needs: there is no committee that needs to approve taking on new clients or new matters.
 Inspired by the example of nonprofit lawyers in other states, I have adopted new billing models that move away from the "billable hour" model, which discourages efficiency (by me) and discourages communication (from you, my clients).

 In our own life, my wife Amy and I support charities involved with animal rescue, blood cancer research, disaster recovery, and veterans' mental health issues.